ZhgChg.Li

 }

-// Add a column from the most recent day
+// Add one column after the most recent date

 makeOrGetDateColumn(sheet) {

-const firstRowColumns = firstRowColumnsRange.getValues()[0]; // Get the values of the data range 0 = first row
+const firstRowColumns = firstRowColumnsRange.getValues()[0]; // Get values of the range, 0 = first row

 if (columnIndex < 0) {

-// Not Found, find the position of the previous day
+// Not found, find position of previous day

 var preDate = new Date(this.date);